forget

 - (transitive) To unintentionally leave something behind.

-- I forgot my car keys.
+- I forgot my car keys in the living room.

 - (intransitive) To cease remembering.